classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/bitpay-crypto.md

     ***

-7. This checkout is just to create a BitPay Test credentials file on your server, and that file will create a connection between your website and your BitPay Merchant account.
+7. This checkout creates a BitPay Test credentials file on your server, connecting your website to your BitPay Merchant account.
 8. Enter your website/brand name in Client ID and click Approve.

     ***